 Lime Access offers a 50% discount on Lime rides ($0.50 unlocking fee, $0.07 a minute vs. $1 and $0.15), text-to-unlock options and cash payment options at PayNearMe locations throughout the country.
 Visit Lime’s website for details.

 Equity Emphasis Areas are zones with high low-income populations, based on Census data.
 In Arlington, these are areas outside of transit corridors, with fewer transportation options.
 The County requires micro-mobility operators to place at least 13% of their devices within these areas.
 The goal of 13% is to roughly equal to the percentage of Arlington County’s residents who live in the eight Equity Emphasis Areas.
-With this plan, no Census tracts should receive more than 3% or less than 1% of an operator’s total permitted devices.
 The goal of the program is to establish equity by offering travel options throughout the County.
 After clicking this link download the map by clicking on the three dots to the right of “Arlington County Equity Emphasis Areas” header and select “Download KML."

-People using scooters and e-bikes – whether their own or rented– should follow the same laws for riding bikes.
-This is to be safe and courteous to everyone sharing the road.
+People using scooters and e-bikes – whether their own device or rented– should follow the same laws for riding bikes to be safe and courteous to everyone sharing the road.

 At the end of a trip, riders should park devices out of the way of people traveling.
 Keep sidewalks, driveways, building doorways, bus stops and roadways clear.

-Be a PAL – Predictable, Alert, Lawful – when using e-scooters.
+Be a PAL – Predictable, Alert, Lawful – when using e-scooters and e-bikes.

 See more resources about bike and scooter safety: